Frequently asked questions about the Connecting Arkansas Program

 The $1.8 billion CAP receives revenue from a temporary half-cent sales tax that will end after 10 years when the bonds are paid off.
 On November 6, 2012, Arkansas voters approved Ballot Issue #1 in the general election, a constitutional amendment that finances the widening of state highways that are needed and required funds to complete.

 No. The temporary tax will last until 2023 and will be abolished when the 10-year bond issue is paid off.

 The temporary tax is shared statewide by consumers and road users.
 Taxes are not raised on groceries, medicine, or gas.

 Ballot Issue #1, the constitutional amendment approved by Arkansas voters in November 2012, establishes that approximately $700 million will be shared by every city, town, and county to repair county roads and fix city streets.
 A permanent State Aid Street Fund is also established, which allows cities and towns to apply for $20 million in additional funds.
 One penny from the per-gallon motor fuels tax is allocated to that fund.

 Construction and maintenance work on state highways, county roads, and city streets is estimated to support more than 40,000 jobs.
 Modern four-lane highways and better roads and bridges also support economic development and make locations throughout Arkansas more desirable for companies to locate, expand, and conduct business.

-The Arkansas State Highway and Transportation Department looked at projects in regions across Arkansas.
+The Arkansas Department of Transportation looked at projects in regions across Arkansas.
 Determining factors included estimated construction schedules and cost; the need to widen two-lane highways to four-lane highways in vital corridors, and pre-construction work already completed.